rubyfu/RubyFu/module_0x3__network_kungfu/ftp.md

 # FTP
-Dealing with FTP is something is needed in many cases, Let's to see how easy is that in Ruby with AIO example.
+Dealing with FTP is something needed in many cases, Let's to see how easy is that in Ruby with AIO example.

 ```ruby